jzheng2017/refactoring-plugin/README.md

 # refactoring-plugin
+An IntelliJ plugin that will show the impact of a performed refactoring action on configured dependent projects.
+This gives the developer insight into how a specific refactoring action will impact other projects.
 ## To do checklist
 - [x] Create dialog allowing registering code repositories
 - [x] Download code repositories based on repository list